jlucasslima/Student-Register/README.md

-Student Registration System
+# Student Registration System

-This is an academic project developed for a Computer Science course at PUC-SP (1st Semester of 2026).
-The system consists of a Java application with a Graphical User Interface (GUI) focused on managing student records, applying strong concepts of Object-Oriented Programming (OOP), MVC architecture, and separation of concerns.
+This is an academic project developed for a course in the Computer Science program at PUC-SP (1st Semester of 2026).
+The system consists of a Java application with a Graphical User Interface (GUI) focused on managing student registrations, applying strong concepts of Object-Oriented Programming (OOP), MVC architecture, and separation of responsibilities.

-Features (Functional Requirements)
+## Features (Functional Requirements)

-FR01 - Add student to the system: Allows registering new students, with protection against duplicate student IDs (RA) and validation of the system's maximum capacity.
+- **FR01 - Insert student into the system:** Allows registering new students, with protection against duplicate registration numbers (RA) and validation of the system's maximum capacity.
-FR02 - Remove a specific student: Removes records by searching for a unique identifier (RA).
+- **FR02 - Remove a specific student:** Removes records by searching using a unique identifier (RA).
-FR03 - List registered students: Dynamically displays all registered students.
-Supports two formats: Standard or Bibliographic Format (e.g., SOUZA, João Lucas).
+- **FR03 - List registered students:** Dynamically displays all registered students.
+Allows listing in two formats: Standard or Bibliographic Format (e.g., `SOUZA, João Lucas`).
-FR04 - Update student data: Allows updating student information (Name, Age, and Course) by searching using their registration number.
+- **FR04 - Update student data:** Allows modifying student data (Name, Age, and Course) of an existing student, searching by their registration number.

-Business Rules and Validations
+## Business Rules and Validations

-The system was designed to be user-friendly and avoids displaying technical error messages.
-All inputs are strictly validated:
+The system was designed to be user-friendly and not display technical error messages to the user.
+All inputs go through strict validation:

-Duplicate student IDs (RA) are not allowed.
+- It is not allowed to register students with the same registration number (RA).
-The RA (Academic Registration Number) accepts only numeric values.
+- The RA (Academic Registration) accepts only numbers.
-Name and Course fields accept only letters and spaces.
+- The Name and Course fields accept only letters and spaces.
-Age is validated within a logical range (16 to 80 years).
+- Age is validated within a logical range (16 to 80 years).
-Removal and update operations prevent actions on non-existent registrations.
+- Removal and update operations block attempts to modify non-existent registrations.

-Architecture and Organization (Packages)
+## Architecture and Organization (Packages)

-The code was refactored and organized into packages to ensure readability, reusability, and maintainability:
+The code was refactored and divided into packages to ensure readability, reuse, and ease of maintenance:

-model/: Contains domain classes (Aluno, Pessoa, Texto, NomePessoa).
-Encapsulation is strictly applied. storage/: Data persistence layer.
-Uses the Dependency Inversion Principle through the IArmazenador interface, allowing the current implementation (ArmazenadorArray) to be replaced in the future (e.g., with a database) without breaking the code. controller/: Acts as a bridge applying business rules (CadastroAlunos), connecting the View with the Storage layer. view/: User interface.
-Uses the IMenu interface and is implemented via MenuGrafico (Java Swing with JOptionPane), ensuring that input/output is separated from business logic.
+* `model/`: Contains domain classes (`Aluno`, `Pessoa`, `Texto`, `NomePessoa`).
+Encapsulation was strictly applied.
+* `storage/`: Data persistence layer.
+Uses the Dependency Inversion Principle through the `IArmazenador` interface, allowing the current implementation (`ArmazenadorArray`) to be replaced in the future (e.g., with a database) without breaking the code.
+* `controller/`: Bridge that applies Business Rules (`CadastroAlunos`), connecting the View with the Storage.
+* `view/`: User interface.
+Uses the `IMenu` interface and was implemented via `MenuGrafico` (Java Swing using `JOptionPane`), ensuring that input and output do not mix with business logic.

-How to Run
+## How to Run

-Make sure you have the JDK (Java Development Kit) installed.
+1. Make sure you have the JDK (Java Development Kit) installed.
-Clone this repository.
+2. Clone this repository.
-Compile the files or open the root folder in an IDE (such as BlueJ, Eclipse, or IntelliJ).
+3. Compile the files or open the root folder in an IDE (such as BlueJ, Eclipse, or IntelliJ).
-Run the main file: App.java.
+4. Run the main file: `App.java`.

+---
-Institution: PUC-SP - Faculty of Exact Sciences and Technology
+**Institution:** PUC-SP - Faculty of Exact Sciences and Technology
-Laboratory: LED - Laboratory of Dynamic Structures
+**Laboratory:** LED - Laboratory of Dynamic Structures